 If the Merger is consummated and you vote your shares for the Merger Proposal or you abstain, you will continue to hold the HAQ securities that you currently own.
-If the Merger is consummated but you have voted your shares against the Merger Proposal and have elected a cash conversion instead, and you timely deliver your stock certificate for conversion, your shares of HAQ common stock will be cancelled and you will receive cash equal to a pro rata portion of the trust account, which, as of March 31, 2007, was equal to approximately \$7.60 per share.
+If the Merger is consummated but you have voted your shares against the Merger Proposal and have elected a cash conversion instead, your shares of HAQ common stock will be cancelled and you will receive cash equal to a pro rata portion of the trust account, which, as of December 31, 2006, was equal to approximately \$7.54 per share.
 Because HAQ is acquiring all of the outstanding securities of PharmAthene, the stockholders (and certain optionholders and warrantholders) and noteholders of PharmAthene will receive 12.5 million shares of HAQ common stock, subject to adjustment, 8% convertible notes in the amount of \$12,500,000 and up to \$10,000,000 in milestone payments, as applicable in exchange for their shares (or applicable options or warrants) of capital stock of PharmAthene and in replacement of currently outstanding notes.
-Based upon the closing price of HAQ common stock at the time of the execution of the Merger Agreement on January 19, 2007, (\$7.46), the total aggregate value of the consideration was \$115,750,000.
-The total merger consideration has an aggregate value of \$113,375,000 (based upon the closing price of HAQ's common stock on June 27, 2007 of \$7.27 per share and assuming the maximum milestone payments are achieved and paid).